 Claytor Lake State Park also offers event planning such as weddings, reunions, or just a summer get-together, so no matter what you do here, you will enjoy the simple life of a Virginia State Park when you come here for a relaxing camping trip.

 Transportation in Claytor Lake State Park

-The roads leading into the park is paved with minimum potholes that may jostle you as you drive.
-You can use your bike or walk around the park in order to experience the full beauty of it all.
+The road leading into the park is paved with some potholes that may jostle you as you drive.
+You can use your bike or walk around the park to experience the full beauty of it all.
 Those who have boats can use one of the many boating docks along the lake shoreline.
-On your way to the park, a shopping center is located 10 miles away, where you can pick up groceries and other essentials that you may need.
-There are a few nearby towns like Pulaski, Newbern, and Harper where you can stop by to go shopping or spend an evening dining out.
+On your way to the park, a shopping center is located 10 miles away, where you can get some snacks and other essentials.
+There are a few nearby towns like Pulaski, Newbern, and Harper, where you can stop by to go shopping or spend an evening dining out.

 Campgrounds and parking in Claytor Lake State Park

 Campground D has 40 sites and is ideal for the larger RVs, as it can fit RVs and trailers that are up to 35 feet long.
 This is the best campground for RVs, as it offers electric and water hookups.
 There are no sewer hookups here, but an RV dumping site is available for use.
 These sites are leveled with gravel bedding, and the trees surrounding them provide plenty of shade from the summer’s glaring sun.
 The sites are close together, so you won’t have much privacy unless you visit when the park has few campers.
 Half of the sites are pull-through, while the other half offers a back-in option.